 First, lay your frame down so that the staples are facing up.
 Lay the canvas on top of the frame, ensuring that the entire frame is covered.
 Use a staple gun to re-attach the canvas.
 If staple guns make you nervous, you can also use hot glue.
 After the canvas has been anchored in one spot, make sure you pull the canvas tight as you attach the other sides.
 This ensures that your reattached canvas is taught.
 If your canvas isn’t tight, you run the canvas sagging risk and make weird shadows when placed on the wall.
 Remove the excess canvas using scissors or a blade.

 Here comes the fun part!
 The world is, quite literally, a blank canvas for you to do whatever you want!
 Below are three different ideas to easily decorate your canvas.

 Got a favorite quote?
 Need some daily inspiration?
-Put it on your canvas!
-Our dining room is plant themed, so I decided to put a quote that matched the theme.
-For Christmas, I was generously gifted with a Cricut Explore Air 2, so I was able to cut out my words using a mix of vinyl and patterned scrapbook paper.
-If you choose to go this route, you can simply adhere your vinyl or glue your paper directly onto the canvas.
+Please put it on your canvas!
+Our dining room is plant-themed, so I decided to put a quote that matched the theme.
+For Christmas, I was generously gifted with a Cricut Explore Air 2, so I could cut out my words using a mix of vinyl and patterned scrapbook paper.
+If you choose to go this route, you can adhere to your vinyl or glue your paper directly onto the canvas.

 The coolest thing about using patterned scrapbook paper is that you can choose any pattern or color you want!
 There are endless patterns and colors to choose from, and the paper can be bought in a booklet or even in single sheets for very little money.

-Again, using a stencil and different pieces of patterned scrapbook paper, I cut out smaller images of different tropical leaves.
-I put them in a pattern that I liked and glued them on to the canvas.
+Using a stencil and different pieces of patterned scrapbook paper, I cut out smaller images of different tropical leaves.
+I put them in a pattern that I liked and glued them onto the canvas.